dechros/androidXamarinPractice/README.md

 # androidXamarin
 This project is based on Xamarin framework for Android devices.
-I created an app for controlling an embedded BLE device.
+This project is responsible from controlling an embedded BLE device.